 Stationary Power Potential Applications

-In 2015, combined retail sales of electricity in Connecticut amounted to approximately 29 million megawatt-hours (MWh) for the residential, industrial, transportation, and commercial sectors.
+In 2016, combined retail sales of electricity in Connecticut amounted to approximately 29 million megawatt-hours (MWh) for the residential, industrial, transportation and commercial sectors.
 Connecticut’s load growth is projected to grow at a compound annual growth rate of 1.19 percent over the next ten years.
 In addition, retirements of older, less efficient generation facilities, which may total approximately 740 megawatts (MW) of capacity, between June 2016 and June 2018, may put additional pressure on the electric grid.
-To meet this current and projected demand, Connecticut’s residents rely on both in-state resources and imports of power.
+To meet this current and projected demand, Connecticut’s residents rely on both in-state resources and imports of power. (see Connecticut Hydrogen and Fuel Cell Development Plan)

 Map of existing and approved fuel cell projects in Connecticut

-As oil and other non-sustainable hydrocarbon energy resources become scarce, energy prices will increase and the reliability of supply will be reduced.
-Government and industry are now investigating the use of hydrogen and renewable energy as a replacement of hydrocarbon fuels in the transportation section, which accounts for 32 percent of Connecticut’s total energy consumption.
-As these system sizes and applications increase efficiency will increase resulting in more favorable economics and increased reliability.
+Government and industry are now investigating the use of hydrogen and renewable energy as a replacement of hydrocarbon fuels in the transportation sector, which accounts for 30.3 percent of Connecticut’s total energy consumption.
+FCEVs have several advantages over conventional vehicles (see Table 4) and can reduce price volatility, decrease dependence on oil, improve environmental performance, and provide greater efficiencies.
 Targets for FCEV deployment and hydrogen infrastructure development include public/private fleets, bus transit, and specialty vehicles.
 Zero emission FCEVs could replace existing conventional fleet vehicles in Connecticut.
 FCEVs have advantages over conventional technology and can reduce price volatility, decrease dependence on oil, improve environmental performance, and provide greater efficiencies, as follows:

 Light/Medium Duty Vehicle Fleets

 There are approximately 921 transit buses that provide public transportation services in Connecticut.
 Although the efficiency of conventional diesel buses has increased, these vehicles have the greatest potential for energy savings by using high efficiency fuel cells.
-Fuel cell electric buses (FCEBs) have an average fuel economy of 5.47 miles per kilogram of hydrogen, which equates to 6.18 miles per diesel gallon equivalent.
-The average fuel efficiency of conventional diesel transit buses is approximately 3.6 miles per gallon.
-The use of FCEBs may require: 1) fueling infrastructure to be co-located with the FCEB storage facilities, 2) redundancy of fuel supply, 3) generally accepted fuel measurements & certifications, and 4) an established track record for up-time performance.
-A transit bus powered by fuel cell technology, operated on hydrogen from renewable sources, could displace approximately 96 metric tons of CO2 and approximately 90 pounds of NOX emissions, annually.
-In addition, the use of hydrogen has the potential to reduce diesel fuel use by approximately 9,444 gallons per vehicle, per year.
+FCEBs have an average fuel economy of approximately 7.9 miles per kilogram of hydrogen, which equates to approximately 7 miles per diesel gallon equivalent (DGE).
+The average fuel efficiency of conventional diesel transit buses is approximately 3.87 miles per gallon.
+The use of hydrogen has the potential to reduce diesel fuel use by approximately 8,800 gallons of diesel fuel per vehicle, per year. (see Fuel Cell Electric Buses: A Business Case for Clean Transportation in Connecticut)

-Specialty vehicles, such as material handling equipment, airport tugs, street sweepers and wheel loaders, are used by a variety of industries, including manufacturing, construction, mining, agriculture, food, retailers, and wholesalers.
-Batteries that currently power some equipment for indoor use are heavy and take up significant storage space while only providing up to six (6) hours of run time.
-Fuel cell powered equipment has zero emissions, can be operated indoors, may last more than twice as long (12-14 hours) before refueling, can be refueled quickly, and eliminates the need for battery storage and charging rooms.
-Fuel cell powered material handling equipment is already in use at dozens of warehouses, distribution centers, and manufacturing plants in North America.
-Large corporations that are currently using or planning to use fuel cell powered material handling equipment include CVS, Coca-Cola, BMW, Central Grocers, and WalMart.
+Specialty vehicles, such as material handling equipment, airport tugs, street sweepers, and wheel loaders are used by a variety of industries, including manufacturing, construction, mining, agriculture, food sales, retailers, and wholesalers.
+Batteries that currently power some equipment for indoor use are heavy and take up significant storage space while only providing up to six hours of run time.
+Fuel cell powered equipment has zero emissions, a lower annual cost of ownership, and almost twice the estimated product life than battery powered equipment.
+Fuel cell powered lift trucks can be operated indoors, can operate up to eight hours before refueling, can be refueled quickly (2-3 minutes), and eliminate the need for battery storage and charging rooms.

 Fuel cells can be used to power a variety of portable devices, from handheld electronics such as cell phones and radios to larger equipment such as portable generators.
 Other potential applications include laptop computers, personal digital assistants (PDAs), and handheld video cameras-almost any application that has traditionally used batteries.
 These fuel cells have the potential to last more than three times as long as batteries between refueling.
 In addition to these smaller applications, fuel cells can be used in portable generators, such as those used to provide electricity for portable equipment.